 When compiling any report it is essential that the end result is the key driver in developing the report.

 It is important that you set clear and unambiguous key performance indicators in your report.
-In normal circumstance, you should have a least two or three goals in mind when developing a report.
+In normal circumstances, you should have a least two or three goals in mind when developing a report.

 This issue is entirely dependant on your audience.
 For example, senior management will have a different set of KPIs in mind as opposed to a junior salesman.

 In order to set the right KPIs, it is beneficial to contemplate what the recipient would ask for in such a report.
 Once you have established the recipient’s expectations the creation of the report becomes a much simpler task.